 A first prize of £25 and a bottle of Graham's

-Malvedos 1979 Vintage Port for the first correct solution opened on 6 February, with two runners-up prizes of £15 (or, for UK solvers, the latest edition of The Chambers Dictionary – ring the word `Dictionary').
-Entries to: Crossword 1193, The Spectator, 56 Doughty Street, London WC1N 2LL.
+Late Bottled Vintage 1988 Port for the first correct solution opened on 4 September, with two runners-up prizes'of £15 (or, for UK solvers, the latest edition of The Chambers Dictionary – ring the word 'Dictionary').
+Entries to: Crossword 1223, The Spectator, 56 Doughty Street, London WC1N 2LL.